Background pattern

 If you take more DuoPlavin than you should

-Contact your doctor or go to the nearest hospital emergency department, as there is a higher risk of bleeding.
+Contact your doctor or go to the emergency department of the nearest hospital, as there is a higher risk of bleeding.

 If you forget to take DuoPlavin

-If you forget to take a dose of DuoPlavin, but remember before 12 hours have passed since the time when you should have taken the medication, take the tablet immediately and the next one at the usual time.
+If you forget to take a dose of DuoPlavin, but remember before 12 hours have passed since the time you should have taken the medication, take the tablet immediately and the next one at the usual time.

-In the 14, 28, and 84-tablet formats, you can check the last day you took a DuoPlavin tablet by looking at the calendar printed on the blister pack.
+In the 14, 28, and 84 tablet formats, you can check the last day you took a DuoPlavin tablet by looking at the calendar printed on the blister pack.

-If you interrupt treatment with DuoPlavin
+If you stop taking DuoPlavin

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

 Contact your doctor immediately if you experience: